19 December 2017

 One of our favourite pretty places in Wales is the imposing Sgwd-yr-Eira waterfall, which offers particularly memorable photographs taken from behind its curtain of racing water.
 Capture sparkling icicles hanging from its fringes, pied wagtails frolicking in the spray and the thundering staircase of rapids pouring over mossy rock faces into natural plunge pools below.

 When to get the best pic: Waterfalls are always at their most impressive after a heavy rainfall.
 So, if the heavens open, grab your waterproofs and embrace the downpour!

 Pen y Fan, Powys

 Magnificently standing at 886 metres above sea-level, Pen y Fan is the highest peak in the Brecon Beacons, and is a much easier ascent than Mount Snowdon.
-At the summit, you will likely find many other walkers perched on the cairn grabbing a selfie against the awe-inspiring backdrop of Brecon Beacons National Park.
+At the summit, you will likely find many other walkers perched on the cairn grabbing a selfie against the awe-inspiring backdrop of Brecon Beacons National Park, one of the most beautiful places in Wales.
 This vantage point is perfect for capturing dramatic views stretching across south and mid-Wales, and over the Severn Estuary into South West England.